21 people in Texas plane crash walk away unscathed: ’We can celebrate today’

 Many on social media hailed the incident as a “miracle” and exclaimed their disbelief at the full survival rate.

-Timothy Gibson, director of Waller-Harris Emergency Services told reporters at the scene that extinguishing the fire had taken some time but that he was relived all passengers had safely self-extricated, describing them as “stunned.”
+Timothy Gibson, director of Waller-Harris Emergency Services, told reporters at the scene that extinguishing the fire had taken some time but that he was relieved all passengers had safely self-extricated, describing them as “stunned.”

 “Any time you have a plane that doesn’t make a landing on the runway like it should, we’re always expecting the worst but hoping for the best,” Gibson said.
 “Today we absolutely, positively got the best outcome we could hope for.”